Last updated: May 4, 2026

 Do I need a state license to start a cleaning business in Montana?

-No. Montana does not have a state-level license for janitorial or cleaning services.
-You need a local business license from your city or county (contact the city clerk), and workers’ compensation insurance if you hire any employees.
+No. Montana has no state-level license for janitorial or cleaning services.
+You need a local business license from your city or county (contact the city or county clerk), and workers’ compensation insurance if you hire any employees.
 There is no state examination, certification, or registration specific to cleaning businesses.

-Does Montana collect sales tax on cleaning services?
+Does Montana charge sales tax on cleaning services?

 When do I need workers’ comp insurance for my cleaning crew?

-The moment you hire your first employee – including part-time and seasonal cleaners.
+The moment you hire your first employee — including part-time and seasonal cleaners.
 Montana’s workers’ comp threshold is one employee, which is lower than most states.
 Sole proprietors with no employees are exempt.
-Get coverage through a private insurer or the Montana State Fund (montanastatefund.com) before your employee’s first day of work.
+Get coverage through a private insurer or Montana State Fund (montanastatefund.com) before your employee’s first day of work.
+The NCCI classification code for commercial cleaning of offices is 9014; for residential domestic cleaning it is 0917.

 Can I run a cleaning business as a sole proprietor in Montana?

 Yes.
-Sole proprietors do not need to register with the Secretary of State unless using a trade name (in which case file an Assumed Business Name for $20).
-However, an LLC ($35) is recommended because it separates your personal assets from liability claims arising from employee accidents or client property damage.
-As a sole proprietor you are personally liable for all business debts and lawsuits.
+A sole proprietor does not need to register with the Secretary of State unless using a trade name (file an Assumed Business Name for $20).
+However, an LLC ($35 online) is strongly recommended because it separates your personal assets from liability claims.
+As a sole proprietor, you are personally liable for all business debts, property damage claims, and lawsuits.

 More Montana Business Guides